A Dream of A Kitchen

 The warmth of a travertine floor leads upward to coppery quartz countertops.
 The porcelain tiled backsplash sets the mood with an elaborate stone medallion centered over the cooktop.
 Strategically placed metal inserts throughout the tiles add even more artistic flair.

 A ten-foot tray ceiling gives a double high five to the creamy upper transom cabinets enhancing their decorative moldings.
 These glass-door cabinets are lighted as are all the cabinets.
-Black trim matches the lower cabinetry and casino online handsome hood with its artfully carved woodwork.
+Black trim matches the lower cabinetry and handsome hood with its artfully carved woodwork.
 Displaying a regal look, two integrated Sub Zero refrigerator units line the far wall.
 Over the two islands, Swarovski crystal pendants and LED lighting dance in unison.